Security clearance vetting checklist for organisations

 The recruitment process should also allow time for security clearance vetting.
-Security clearance vetting is usually completed within 35 days.
+Security clearance vetting is usually completed within two months.
 The scope of the investigation may affect the duration of the work.
 Your organisation also benefits from an investigation that has been done well.

 Comprehensive security clearance vetting differs slightly from other investigations.
 Please contact Supo if your organisation is seeking comprehensive security clearance vetting for the first time.

 Your organisation has a duty to notify the subject that security clearance vetting will begin.
 The subject of security clearance vetting must give consent to Supo for conducting the investigation.
 Consent is usually given electronically.
 The investigation may only begin after permission has been granted.

 The organisation requesting security clearance vetting is responsible for ensuring that the application is in order.
 Your organisation is responsible for ensuring that the application includes all required information, attachments and signatures.

 The organisation is also responsible for responding to any requests for supplementation if any information is missing from the application.
 Such requests may delay the investigation.

 Security clearance vetting is a specialist assessment by Supo.
 It does not bind the organisation in any way.
 Supo provides information that enables an employer to assess the reliability of an individual.
 The employer makes the final decision on recruitment.
 Your organisation is responsible for notifying the subject of the outcome of completed security clearance vetting, so make sure that this information is passed on.